mindbody/cra-template-mb-ui/template/README.md

 ## You're almost set to build

-1. Run `yarn add husky` to get conventional commits to work.
+1. Run `yarn add husky@4.3.5` to get conventional commits to work.
 This needs to happen after the app is initialized because it does the initial commit for you.
 2. Create a `.env` file for the build pipeline with the following:
 ```
 PUBLIC_URL=https://static-content.mindbodyonline.com/ui/path/to/shared-ui/